-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost-sharing amount.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.

-Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances.
-However, Medicare does not cover emergency care outside of the United States.
+Medicare does not cover emergency care outside of the United States.
+However, our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: